CanduCore/Home/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous due to the ease of scalability and maintainability.

 Consistent development experience for you and your team Decouples the Ansible environment from the target environment